Munchkinland/Web-App-using-Flask-implementing-Machine-Learning-model/readme.md

 Click the "Predict" button.

-app.py: This is the main file of the Flask application.
+✅app.py: This is the main file of the Flask application.
 It contains the configuration and routes for handling HTTP requests.
 Here, routes (/ and /predict) are associated with specific functions that render HTML templates and handle model predictions.

-templates: This directory contains HTML templates used to render the web pages of the application.
+✅templates: This directory contains HTML templates used to render the web pages of the application.
 In this case, there's only one template called index.html, which displays the input form and prediction results.

-static/css/style.css: This CSS file defines styles for the appearance of the user interface.
+✅static/css/style.css: This CSS file defines styles for the appearance of the user interface.
 It contains style rules for buttons, the layout of elements, and the overall look of the page.
 It's important to have this file in a folder named static so that Flask can find and serve it as a static asset.

-model.pkl: This is the pre-trained machine learning model.
+✅model.pkl: This is the pre-trained machine learning model.
 In the train_model.py script, the Iris dataset is used to train a logistic regression model, and the resulting model is saved to this file.
 In app.py, this model is loaded and used to make predictions based on user-provided data through the web form.

-train_model.py: This script is responsible for loading the Iris dataset, training a logistic regression model, and saving the trained model to the model.pkl file.
+✅train_model.py: This script is responsible for loading the Iris dataset, training a logistic regression model, and saving the trained model to the model.pkl file.
 This file is run once to train and save the model.

-requirements.txt: This file contains a list of Python libraries and their specific versions required to run the application.
+✅requirements.txt: This file contains a list of Python libraries and their specific versions required to run the application.
 You can generate this file using the pip freeze > requirements.txt command after installing the necessary dependencies.

 The application follows a basic flow: